 1. Leave Pen & Paper (and Their Problems) Behind

-If you own and operate a small business, you might think of centralized, automation-driven purchase order software as something available only to giant, globe-spanning corporations.
+If you own and operate a small business, you might think of centralized, automation-driven PO System For Small Business as something available only to giant, globe-spanning corporations.
 But thanks to advances in both artificial intelligence (AI) and automation technology, small businesses can now go digital, too.
 Whether you’re still using an office suite, a fully-realized enterprise resource planning (ERP) system, or some mix of the two, adding a digital purchasing system will provide you with a robust toolkit for procurement.

 With automation-driven purchasing software, you can: